Reviews of Gantz (2004) and related work

 - Same source material: Gantz: O (2016)

-A number of people who happen to die are copied into a weird game of survival horror, where they receive high-tech weapons and superpower suits, and are teleported out to kill absurd “aliens”.
+A number of people who happen to die are copied into a weird game of survival horror, where they receive high-tech weapons and superpower suits and are teleported out to kill absurd creatures who are nominally “aliens”.
 In between rounds, they return to the normal world.
-Several of them bring pieces of equipment back, and one of them appears to have been copied rather than actually killed.
+Several of them bring pieces of equipment back and one of them appears to have been copied rather than actually killed.

-Annoying language (everything is yabbee), bad characters (especially a vapid female, who fortunately manages to fall in love with somebody other than the main character), unimpressive graphics and the general appearance that the many questions simply won’t be answered.
+Bizarre SF set up as a bad video-game shooter, inverting the “stuck in a game” trope of Hack Sign (2002) et al. The dialogue is annoyingly stylized (everything is yabbee), the characters are poor (especially a vapid woman who fortunately manages to fall in love with somebody other than the main character), the visuals are unimpressive and it quickly becomes clear that the many questions simply won’t be answered.